GenomicsAotearoa/hts_workshop_mpi/level3/10-gene-prediction.md

 Prediction of genes in a genome assembly is a complicated process - there are many tools which can perform good initial predictions from assembled contigs, but there are often many biological features which confound the prediction process and make it more complicated than simply finding start and stop codons within a sequence.
 Depending on the work that you are doing, you may be most interested in identifying protein coding regions or untranslated genetic elements such as ribosomal and transfer RNA sequences (rRNA and tRNAs, respectively).
 For features such as these, which are functional but not not translated a different set of tools is required for prediction and we will cover these in the next workshop.

 At the most basic level, searching for proteins is simply looking for open reading frames (ORF) within a contig, but in practice there are many features (some biological, some as a consequence of having a draft assembly) which confound the process.
-At the biological level, features such as alternate stop codons (the [amber, umber, and ochre codons](https://en.wikipedia.org/wiki/Stop_codon#Nomenclature) and stop codon read-through or intro splicing make obtaining the protein coding sequence more complicated than simply translating the sequence between a start/stop pairing.
+At the biological level, features such as pseudogenes, the presence of alternate stop codons (the [amber, umber, and ochre codons](https://en.wikipedia.org/wiki/Stop_codon#Nomenclature) and stop codon read-through or intron splicing make obtaining the protein coding sequence more complicated than simply translating the nucleotide sequence between a start/stop pairing.
 In addition, if our genome assembly is not complete we run the risk of encountering partial coding sequeences in which either the 5' or 3' region of the sequence were not assembled.
 In these cases, a simple search for ORFs will fail to detect the partial sequence.

 The prediction of protein coding sequences is therefore done using more complicated techniques.
 Similar to assembly, we can perform gene prediction in either a reference-guided manner, or through the use of *ab initio* prediction tools.
 We will not be covering the reference-guided approach here, as it is quite simple to perform in `Geneious`, but it is not to be underestimated as a technique, particularly when working with viruses or other organisms with complex read-through or splicing properties. *Ab initio* pprediction is akin to *de novo* assembly - the tool is created with some internal models for what coding regions 'look' like, which are then applied to query sequences to find putative coding regions.
 Depending on the intended use of the tool, each prediction tool may be better tuned for partiular assumptions of the data.
 We are going to use two different tools today, one designed for prediction of prokaryotic coding sequences (which generally lack introns) and eukaryotic sequences.